BeirinckxM/generative_artworks/README.md

 # generative_artworks
-Collection of script for generative artworks I made
+Collection of scripts for generative artworks I made using processing.py